mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/create/cluster/eks/index.md

   -h, --help                                    help for eks
-      --http-proxy string                       HTTP proxy for CAPI controllers --https-proxy string                      HTTPS proxy for CAPI controllers --kind-cluster-image string               Kind node image for the bootstrap cluster --kind-cluster-name string                Kind cluster name for the bootstrap cluster --kubeconfig string                       Path to the kubeconfig for the management cluster.
+      --http-proxy string                       HTTP proxy for CAPI controllers --https-proxy string                      HTTPS proxy for CAPI controllers --kind-cluster-image string               Kind node image for the bootstrap cluster (default "mesosphere/konvoy-bootstrap:v0.0.0-dev.0")
+      --kind-cluster-name string                Kind cluster name for the bootstrap cluster (default "konvoy-capi-bootstrapper")
+      --kubeconfig string                       Path to the kubeconfig for the management cluster.
 If unspecified, default discovery rules apply.
-      --kubernetes-image-repository string      The image repository to use for pulling kubernetes images --kubernetes-version string               Kubernetes version -n, --namespace string                        If present, the namespace scope for this CLI request.
-      --no-proxy strings                        No Proxy list for CAPI controllers -o, --output string                           Output format.
+      --kubernetes-image-repository string      The image repository to use for pulling kubernetes images --kubernetes-version string               Kubernetes version (default "1.21.6") -n, --namespace string                        If present, the namespace scope for this CLI request. (default "default") --no-proxy strings                        No Proxy list for CAPI controllers (default []) -o, --output string                           Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.
-      --region string                           AWS region to deploy cluster to --show-managed-fields                     If true, keep the managedFields when printing objects in JSON or YAML format.
+      --region string                           AWS region to deploy cluster to (default "us-west-2") --show-managed-fields                     If true, keep the managedFields when printing objects in JSON or YAML format.
-      --subnet-ids strings                      A comma separated list of existing subnet IDs to use for the kube-apiserver ELB and all control-plane and worker nodes
+      --subnet-ids strings                      A comma separated list of existing subnet IDs to use for the kube-apiserver ELB and all control-plane and worker nodes (default [])
       --template string                         Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
       --timeout duration                        The length of time to wait before giving up.
-Zero means wait forever.
+Zero means wait forever. (default 10m0s)
-      --vpc-id string                           Existing VPC ID to use for the cluster --wait                                    If true, wait for operations to complete before returning.
-      --with-aws-bootstrap-credentials          Set false to skip deploying AWS bootstrap credentials from your environment.
-The instance profiles of the node where the CAPA controller is scheduled on will be used instead.
+      --vpc-id string                           Existing VPC ID to use for the cluster --wait                                    If true, wait for operations to complete before returning. (default true) --with-aws-bootstrap-credentials          Set false to skip deploying AWS bootstrap credentials from your environment.
+The instance profiles of the node where the CAPA controller is scheduled on will be used instead. (default true)
-      --worker-iam-instance-profile string      Name of the IAM instance profile to assign to worker machines.
+      --worker-iam-instance-profile string      Name of the IAM instance profile to assign to worker machines. (default "nodes.cluster-api-provider-aws.sigs.k8s.io")
-      --worker-instance-type string             Worker machine instance type (ex. 't3.large') --worker-replicas int                     Number of workers
+      --worker-instance-type string             Worker machine instance type (ex. 't3.large') (default "m5.2xlarge") --worker-replicas int                     Number of workers (default 4)
 ```

 ### Options inherited from parent commands